Specialism

 Meet the authors

 Ufuk Bahar and Nicole I. Guler MRTPI are highly sought-after planning and design experts, renowned for securing planning permission in even the most complex circumstances.
 The pair have built a powerful reputation for helping clients unlock the full potential of their projects, including those on Green Belt land.
-Their insights have also been featured in articles by The Times, Livingetc and other journals.
+Their insights have also been featured in articles by The Times, The Guardian, Livingetc and other journals.
 Ufuk and Nicole are both directors at Urbanist Architecture.

 A concept drawing of a small scale residential development in the Green Belt.